datopian/playbook/ops/README.md

  XXX”_

-2. **GSuite Account and Email:** Create their email account e.g. first.last@domain.com on Google Apps and share the login details via email (part of email creation wizard in google apps)
+2. **GSuite Account and Email:** Create their email account e.g. first.last@domain.com on Google Apps and share the login details via email (part of email creation wizard in google apps); After you have created the account, make sure you assign a G Suite Business license, so that the contractor can use all the G Suite features and access Google drives.

 3. **Onboarding email:** Send them onboarding email to their new personal email cc'ing their company email
 4. **Create accounts / send invitations** on systems where they can't create themselves

    * Xero - with their company email address;
-   * Slack - with their company email address
+   * Slack - with their company email address and only if previously requested;

 5. **Add the person to the Rates DB & Inter-org DB**: Complete the [Rates DB sheet](https://docs.google.com/spreadsheets/d/1fXs_pdpW2QL7FKfYcVW-nXcLoXiywx3bPaA8RufFDeI/edit) using the rates in their contract.
 Fill in : the **daily rate**, the **currency** and the **daily rate in USD**.
 (The hourly and monthly rates should automatically calculate).
 Once completed, inform the Head of Project so they can add them to the [InterOrg Rates DB](https://docs.google.com/spreadsheets/d/1J0J2Rpb_v_Fp1LzBDNHn6EDzhLpuSovNqRrL_HOwQRg/edit#gid=0).